 Like the Core exam, there is a preoccupation with rare Aunt Minnies and showing common pathology in bizarre and unusual ways while unnecessarily repeating the same diseases over and over again and yet simultaneously skipping broad swathes of real daily pathology.

-The certifying exam may be more relevant to radiology than Step 1 is to practicing medicine, but I remain unconvinced of this silly little multiple-choice test’s purported ability to establish a standard of minimal competence in the actual practice of radiology.
+The Certifying Exam may be more relevant to radiology than Step 1 is to practicing medicine, but I remain unconvinced of this silly little multiple-choice test’s purported ability to establish a standard of minimal competence in the actual practice of radiology, especially since it’s basically a shorter, mostly easier version of the Core Exam.

 How is the ABR Certifying Exam Scored?